Planning a trip to Hungary soon and trying to decide exactly what to do in Budapest?

 Overwhelmed by 55 Things to Do in Budapest?

-We completely understand–as much fun as it can be to do a deep-dive into a city, if you’re headed out on your first trip to Budapest and only have a few days, you probably want to know what you simply have to see in Budapest.
+As much fun as it can be to do a deep-dive into a city, if you’re headed out on your first trip to Budapest and only have a few days, you probably want to know what you simply have to see in Budapest.

 Here’s the short version: make sure to see at least the outside of the Hungarian Parliament building, walk across the Chain Bridge, visit Central Market Hall (and buy paprika if you like it), check out St. Stephen’s Basilica, head to Fisherman’s Bastion, try out a thermal bath, and visit at least the exterior of Buda Castle.

-Fantastic Viewpoints in Budapest
+Fantastic Viewpoints to Sample in Budapest

 Soak up the views at Fisherman’s Bastion.